 Meet the team at Ulva's Guided Walks

-All Ulva’s Guided Walks guides live and work on Stewart Island.
+All of Ulva’s Guided Walks guides live and work on Stewart Island.
 Their local knowledge; flora and fauna, bird and wildlife expertise as well as overseas experiences, are some of the many reasons why we have such a good time guiding.
 Each one of our guides has their own story of their Stewart Island life – ask them when you are here.
 What better introduction to Rakiura Stewart Island could you wish for than a guided walk with Stewart Islanders who have a specialised insider knowledge of Ulva Island Bird Sanctuary?
-Read our reviews. |
+Read our reviews.

-Ulva Goodwillie - owner/operator of Ulva's Guided Walks
+Ulva Goodwillie - guide

 Matt Jones - guide